roshantaneja/School_Notes/Hebrew Scriptures/Unit 4 - Prophet Project/Prophet Project Overview.md

 - Start a Riot - Duckwrth, Shaboozey

 	This song is very aggressive and symbolizes the riots and conquering of Israel by the Babylonians, but it also has a message about finding your inner hero in the toughest of times.
+The song reminds me of the violence that occurred during the conquering of Israel.

 - GONE, GONE/THANK YOU - Tyler, The Creator

+	The title of the song comes

 - Come Alive(Dry Bones) - Lauren Daigle
 - Dream - Al Greene